awsdocs/aws-snowball-developer-guide/doc_source/network-config-ec2.md

 **Direct network interface \(DNI\)**

 A direct network interface \(DNI\) is an advanced network feature that enables use cases like multicast streams, transitive routing, and load balancing\.
 By providing instances with layer 2 network access without any intermediary translation or filtering, you can gain increased flexibility over the network configuration of your Snow Family device and improved network performance\.
-DNIs can be associated with any physical network port, allowing you to use any or all of the physical network ports on your Snow Family device\.
-A maximum of 20 DNIs can be associated with an EC2 instance\.
 DNIs support VLAN tags and customizing the MAC address\.
 Traffic on DNIs is not protected by security groups\.

+On Snowball Edge devices, DNIs can be associated with the SFP or QSFP ports\.
+DNIs cannot be associated with RJ45 ports\.
+Each optical port supports a maximum of seven DNIs\.
+DNIs do not have to be associated to the physical network port you use to control your Snow Family device\.
+One EC2 instance can support four DNIs and another instance can support three, for a maximum of seven per device\.

 **Note**
-DNI: Only SFP\+ or QSFP interface are supported for this feature\.
-RJ45 is not supported
+Snowball Edge storage optimized \(with EC2 compute functionality\) devices don't support DNIs\.

 **Topics**
 + [Prerequisites](#snowcone-configuration-prerequisites)